zeroem/flowdock-plugin/README.md

-# Jenkins Flowdock Plugin
+# Flowdock Plugin for Jenkins

-Jenkins Flowdock Plugin is a tool for sending build notification from Jenkins to your flow.
+Flowdock Plugin is a tool for sending build notification from Jenkins to your flow.
 It hooks to Post-build Actions of the build, so you can use with any number of different builds.
 All you need to configure is the API token of the flow where you want the notifications to go.
 See [Tokens](https://www.flowdock.com/account/tokens) page for list of your API tokens.